mercmobily/simpledblayer/README.md

 ### The `conditions` object

-The conditions object can have the following conditional operators (in `name`):
+The conditions object can have the following conditional operators (in `type`):

 * `and` -- all conditions in `args` need to be true
 * `or` -- at least one condition in `arts` needs to be true